kemsakurai/1on1-questions/README.ja.md

 * How are you feeling about the project?
 * How did that affect you?
 * How did that make you feel?
-* How do you think that least favorite thing affects your overall performance?
 * If you could change what happened, how would you alter it?
 * If you could work on anything for the next month, what would it be?
 What makes you say that?
 * In our last 1-on-1 you mentioned that you’d like to grow in X — how has that been going?
 * In our last 1-on-1 you mentioned you were frustrated by X and wanted to try Y as a solution.
 How has that been going?
-* In what ways does your current position allow you to use your skills and talents?
 * I’ve noticed X about the project… Can you help me understand that better?
 Talk me through your process.
 * What are your biggest concerns about your current project(s)?
 * What aspect of this project has been particularly interesting for you?